 - C1.
-Renewable Energy 1 (5 ECTS credits)
+Renewable Energy 1 (5 credits)

 - C2.
-Renewable Energy 2 (5 ECTS credits)
+Renewable Energy 2 (5 credits)

 - C3.
-Modelling of Civil Engineering Systems (5 ECTS credits)
+Modelling of Civil Engineering Systems (5 credits)

+- C4.
+Façade Engineering (5 credits)

+- C5.
+Construction Innovation and Research (5 credits)

 Some of the module options in either semester may be withdrawn from time to time and some new modules may be added, subject to demand.
 In the event that insufficient module options are available to meet the minimum module requirements of a particular specialisation then an alternative specialisation or a general Civil Engineering specialisation may be chosen.